sniperkit/indigo/README.md

 ### Search the documents from the Indigo gRPC Server via the Indigo REST Server

+The search API can be executed with a search request, which includes the Query, within its file.

 ```sh
 $ curl -s -X POST -H "Content-Type: application/json" --data-binary @example/simple_query.json "http://localhost:2289/api/example/_search"